The 1880s were a time of great change. The Industrial Revolution was speeding along with all its technological wonders!

 In the 1880s Native Americans inhabited areas surrounding Tombstone AZ.

-The Apaches were nomadic, and had intermittent bases in the area.
+The Apaches were nomadic, and had intermittent base encampments in the area.
 There were several bands which populated Southeastern Arizona.

 In the 1800s people were motivated to move West to begin new lives.
 After the Louisiana Purchase in the early part of the century, the government’s plan for Western migration encouraged them.
-The principle of Manifest Destiny, influenced by religious beliefs also promoted this Westward movement.
+The principle of Manifest Destiny, influenced by religious beliefs also promoted this Westward movement.5

 These early towns were usually built around mining, railroads, protective army forts or water access.
 Initially they lacked typical organizational amenities such as a government with law enforcement or banking.
 Inns were available, but typically established in large canvas tent buildings.
 Quickly lawless elements entered.

 We love roaming through the historic parts of town.
-If you’re interested in early American history - we really recommend a trip to Tombstone.
+If you’re interested in early American History, and/or Old West History, we really recommend a trip to Tombstone Arizona.